Use AnQiCMS template easily to get the 'first' and 'Nth' indices in the loop

-In website content operation, we often need to display a series of contents on the page, such as article lists, product displays, navigation menus, etc.To better present these contents, we often need to fine-tune each item in the list, such as adding special styles to the first item, or displaying the sequence number of each item in the list.forLooping to obtain the index of the current iteration item is a very practical skill that can greatly enhance the flexibility of the template.
+In website content operation, we often need to display a series of contents on the page, such as article lists, product displays, navigation menus, etc.In order to better present this content, we often need to finely control each item in the list, such as adding special styles to the first item, or displaying the item's number in the list.For friends using AnQiCMS, understanding how to use templates inforLooping to get the current iteration item index is a very practical skill that can greatly enhance the flexibility of the template.

-When you use in AnQiCMS template{% for item in collection %}such a structure to iterate over a list (such as a collection of articles, category list, or image group) when the template engine silently provides a special variable namedforloopthisforloopThe variable contains a lot of practical information related to the current loop state, the most core of which is today's main character -forloop.Counter.
+When you use in AnQiCMS template:{% for item in collection %}such a structure to iterate over a list (such as an article collection, category list, or image group) when the template engine quietly provides a special variable namedforloopthis special variable.forloopThe variable contains a lot of useful information related to the current loop state, and the most core of which is today's main character -forloop.Counter.

-forloop.CounterIn short, it is a counter.
-What makes it unique is that, it starts from1start counting.
-This means that, when the loop runs for the first time,forloop.CounterThe value is 1; the second is 2, and so on until the loop ends.
+forloop.CounterAs the name implies, it is a counter.
+Its uniqueness lies in the fact that it starts counting from1This means that when the loop runs for the first time,forloop.CounterThe value is 1; the second is 2, and so on until the loop ends.
 This is very convenient for scenarios where you need to number list items starting from 1.

-Let's look at a simple example, suppose we are displaying a product list, and we want to show the serial number for each product:
+Let's look at a simple example, suppose we are displaying a product list and we want to show the serial number for each product:

 {% archiveList products with type="list" limit="5" %}